What is inflammatory breast cancer?

-IBC is a rare and fast-growing disease in which lymph vessels in the skin of the breast become clogged with tumor cells, causing the breast to appear red and swollen.
-It accounts for only 1 to 5 percent of all breast cancers in the United States and often isn’t diagnosed until it has reached a fairly advanced stage, when it can be difficult to treat successfully.
+Inflammatory breast cancer is a rare and fast-growing disease in which lymph vessels in the skin of the breast become clogged with tumor cells, causing the breast to appear red and swollen.
+It accounts for 1-5% of all breast cancers in the United States and often isn’t diagnosed until it has reached a fairly advanced stage, when it can be difficult to treat successfully.

-Although it differs in many respects from other varieties of breast cancer, IBC has certain characteristics in common with them, researchers have found.
-For example, IBC has a range of subtypes.
-Like more common forms of cancer, IBC can be classified by whether it grows in response to estrogen and progesterone, whether it carries a surplus of the HER2 protein, and whether — like triple-negative breast cancer — it lacks receptors for progesterone and estrogen and doesn’t produce excess HER2.
-These features can influence how IBC is treated.
+IBC exists in a range of subtypes.
+Like more common forms of breast cancer, it can be classified by whether it grows in response to estrogen and progesterone, whether it carries a surplus of the HER2 protein, and whether — like triple-negative breast cancer — it lacks receptors for progesterone and estrogen and doesn’t produce excess HER2.

-To better understand the disease and improve diagnosis and treatment, investigators at Dana-Farber have established an Inflammatory Breast Cancer Registry, which includes clinical information and tumor samples from patients with IBC.
-An analysis of the data showed that such patients could benefit from receiving PET/CT scans at their time of diagnosis.
+To better understand the disease and improve diagnosis and treatment, Dana-Farber investigators have established an Inflammatory Breast Cancer Registry, which includes clinical information, radiographic imaging, and tumor samples from patients.
+Data from the registry has shown that patients with IBC can benefit from receiving PET/CT scans at their time of diagnosis.

-“PET/CT imaging is not routinely used for newly diagnosed breast cancer in general,” explains Beth Overmoyer, MD, who directs the Inflammatory Breast Cancer Program at Dana-Farber.
+“PET/CT imaging is not routinely used for newly diagnosed breast cancer in general,” explains Beth Overmoyer, MD, director of the Inflammatory Breast Cancer Program at Dana-Farber.
 “But these scans provide vital information in accurately staging IBC.
 We found that they demonstrated advanced IBC not seen by other imaging tests, and the information from PET/CT imaging also changed patients’ radiation therapy treatment plans.”